AY2223S1-CS2103T-T09-4/tp-clone-for-cs2101UG/docs/UserGuide_CS2101.md

 **Teacher's Pet** is divided into 5 areas to maximise productivity:

 1. Command Input - The dialog box where you will input your desired commands.
-2. Command Result - A short answer whether **Teacher's Pet** has executed the command, or an error message if the **Teacher's Pet** did not understand the command.
+2. Command Result - A short answer whether **Teacher's Pet** has executed the command, or an error message if **Teacher's Pet** did not understand the command.
 3. Student List - A window that will display the details of the student(s).
 4. Statistics Window - A window that shows all the statistics of the tutor, such as the number of students and the money collected/owed.